-- 1. In the event there is a tie in scoring among two or more applications, then a recommendation will be made for the application that has the least amount of aggregate participation by any one owner.
-Aggregate participation is defined as the total of all Housing Credit and HOME/Housing Credit applications recommended for awards in the current application cycle. - 2.
-If a tie(s) still remains, priority will be given to the application that has applied for AHFA HOME funds. - 3.
-If a tie(s) still remains, priority will be given to the application located in a county with the least amount of AHFA currently approved units in the last five (5) years. - 4.
-If a tie(s) still remains, priority will be given to the application that had the fewest amount of missing and/or incomplete documents. - 5.
-If a tie(s) still remains, priority will be given to the application based on the following owner performance criteria in the order as sequenced: - a.
-The owner who has not had an additional on-site inspection performed in the prior calendar year and does not have an additional on-site inspection scheduled on any existing AHFA-funded project. - b.
-The owner who has not requested a third extension (as defined in the 2017 Housing Credit QAP) on any 2017AHFA-funded project. - 6.
-If a tie(s) still remains, priority will be given to the project which is located in a Qualified Census Tract and is supported by its respective governmental entities approved revitalization plan.
-The revitalization plan must have been approved within the last five (5) years.
-Copies of relevant excerpted pages, with specific references highlighted (no more than 10 pages) must be submitted with the application. - 7.
-If a tie(s) still remains, priority will be given to the owner who requested the least amount of Housing Credits per unit without expectations of additional AHFA funding to offset the difference. - 8.
+- 1. In the event there is a tie in scoring among two or more applications, then a recommendation will be made for the application that has the least amount of aggregate participation by any one Responsible Owner.
+Aggregate participation is defined as the total of all Housing Credit and HOME/Housing Credit applications recommended for allocation in the current application cycle. - 2.
+If a tie(s) still remains, priority will be given to the application that has applied for HOME Funds. - 3.
+If a tie(s) still remains, priority will be given to the application located in a county with the least total number of Active Units and other units approved by AHFA for funding in the last 5 years. - 4.
+If a tie(s) still remains, priority will be given to the application that had the fewest amount of missing and/or incomplete items. - 5.
+If a tie(s) still remains, priority will be given to the application based on the following Responsible Owner performance criteria in the order as sequenced: - a.
+The Responsible Owner who has not had an additional on-site inspection performed in the prior calendar year and does not have an additional on-site inspection scheduled on any existing AHFA-funded project. - b.
+The Responsible Owner who has not requested a third extension (as defined in the 2018 QAP) on any 2018 AHFA-funded project. - 6.
+If a tie(s) still remains, priority will be given to the project that is located in a Qualified Census Tract and is supported by a revitalization plan approved by the governing body of the local jurisdiction within 5 years before application submittal.
+To be eligible for this priority, the application must include copies of the relevant excerpted pages from the revitalization plan, including referenced defined terms, with specific references highlighted (no more than 10 pages). - 7.
+If a tie(s) still remains, priority will be given to the Responsible Owner who requested the least amount of Housing Credits per unit without expectations of additional AHFA funding to offset the difference. - 8.
 If a tie(s) still remains, priority will be given to the application for a project that is intended for eventual tenant ownership.
-The project must consist of single-family homes, duplexes, townhomes or a combination to be eligible.
-The applicant must complete the AHFA-provided Homeownership Conversion Proposal and provide a plot plan and counseling agreement in form and content acceptable to AHFA. - 9.
-If a tie(s) still remains, priority will be given in accordance with a drawing for applications that are submitted.
-The drawing will be held the next business day in AHFA's boardroom to determine the order of awards in the event of a tie.
+The project must consist of single-family homes, duplexes, townhomes or a combination thereof to be eligible.
+To be eligible for this priority, the applicant must complete the AHFA-provided Homeownership Conversion Proposal and provide a plot plan and counseling agreement in form and content acceptable to AHFA. - 9.
+If a tie(s) still remains, priority will be given in accordance with a drawing that will be held the next business day after the applications are submitted.
+The drawing will be held in AHFA's boardroom to determine the order of awards in the event of a tie.
 An impartial person will be selected to draw.
-The drawing will be open to the public and the results will be posted on AHFA's website.
+The drawing will be open to the public and the results will be posted on AHFA's website at the conclusion of the drawing.

-AHFA reserves the right to deny a Housing Credit reservation to any applicant or project, regardless of that applicant's point ranking if, in AHFA's determination, the applicant's proposed project is not financially feasible or viable.
-Additionally, AHFA may recommend that a Housing Credit reservation be awarded out of the ranking order established by the points earned, based on the amount of Housing Credit allocation needed relative to the amount of awards available for the project to be financially feasible.
+AHFA reserves the right to deny a Housing Credit allocation to any applicant or project, regardless of that applicant's point ranking if, in AHFA's determination, the applicant's proposed project is not financially feasible or viable.
+Additionally, AHFA may recommend that a Housing Credit allocation be made irrespective of the ranking order established by the Point Scoring System, based on the amount of Housing Credit allocation needed relative to the amount of allocation available for the project to be financially feasible.